mrmrs/component-api-talk/README.md

 of status meetings.

-But at the very least this concept is exciting to me because I'm very lazy and 1 don't want to design buttons anymore.
+But at the very least this concept is exciting to me because I'm very lazy and I don't want to design buttons anymore.